deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/gg-defining-custom-segment-variables.md

 * If the URL contains additional segments, they are all assgned to the catchall variable, as shown in Table 15-5.
 	Table 15-5.
 Matching Urls with a catchall segment variable

+* There is no upper limit to the number of segments that the URL pattern in this route will match.
+* Notice that the segments captured by the catchall are presented in the form segment/segment/segment.
+* I am responsible for processing the string to break out the individual segments.

 ### Prioritizing controllers by namespaces

 <!--